amineakkour/select-country/README.md

 The application consists of the following files and folders:
 - `src`
   - `App.jsx`: Contains all the logic for the application.
-  - `data`: Folder containing country data.
+  - `data`: Folder containing countries data.

 ## Functionalities
 - When a user clicks on a div element representing a country, the input field will be filled with the name of that country.